stefanknegt/stefanknegt.github.io/README.md

 # stefanknegt.github.io
-Website for the Multi-Agent systems course at the University of Groningen.
+Website for the Multi-Agent systems course at the University of Groningen, see: https://stefanknegt.github.io.